jamcmich/novohit-website-wordpress/README.md

     <li>Learn more about the company's product and target audience</li>
 </ul>

-<p>This was an introspective exercise to help me understand Novohit's vision and resolve future concerns in hindsight.
+<p>This was an introspective exercise to help me understand Novohit's vision and resolve development issues in hindsight.
 My primary concern was feature creep and I wanted to define a set of guidelines before getting started.
-While there were many decisions made during the development phase, I created a future-proof system to coordinate with any priority shifts or newly generated ideas.
+While there were many important decisions during the development phase, I adopted future-proof design practices to coordinate with any priority shifts or newly generated ideas.

-For example, midway through the design phase of Novohit's product page, I was asked to align the company's assets with their recently updated branding scheme.
-At the time, I leveraged Figma as my design program of choice and was learning how to create scalable design systems while applying these practices during the project's development.
-I was able to apply variations and change global styles to update the existing designs in just a few clicks, instead of having to comb through every custom component and update styles individually.</p>
+For instance, when the company asked me to update the website in its development stage to align with their administrative portal's recent design changes, I was able to easily apply variations and change global styles in just a few clicks.
+The decision to leverage Figma as my design program of choice allowed me to create a scalable design system, collaborative environment, and the flexibility to meet the company's needs.</p>

 <img src="assets/research-q-and-a-min.jpg" alt="Novohit Q&A" />